hemangsharma/DataAnalysis/README.md

 # DataAnalysis

+## Project Ideas

+### 1. Data Visualization
+Create interactive dashboards using Tableau, Power BI, or D3.js to visualize a dataset.
+### 2. Time Series Analysis
+Analyze and forecast a time series dataset using ARIMA, LSTM, or Prophet.

 ## Dataset

 This dataset contains historical daily prices for all tickers currently trading on NASDAQ.
 The up to date list is available from nasdaqtrader.com.
 The historic data is retrieved from Yahoo finance via yfinance python package.
 It contains prices for up to 01 of April 2020.
 If you need more up to date data, just fork and re-run data collection script also available from Kaggle.